rokka-io/rokka-wordpress-plugin/readme.txt

 = 2.0.1 =

 * [BUGFIX] Autoformat option was not set when syncing stacks for the first time.
+* [BUGFIX] Backport wp_image_matches_ratio function to be compatible with older WordPress versions than 4.6.0

 = 2.0.0 =